by Texas Homesteader~

 So if you are throwing a party anytime soon and looking for an easy yet inexpensive snack item you might want to have these super-simple ingredients handy to make your very own Stupid-Easy Hummus.

 Or heck just mix some up for yourself, you deserve a little pampering too!
-Of course I’ll share the recipe, I’m just good that way… 😉
+Of course I’ll share the recipe, I’m just helpful that way sometimes… 😉

 Stupid-Easy Homemade Hummus Recipe